Understanding the Scripting Environment

 If you have a script that works in the Terminal but not Alfred, chances are it's due to a different environment: a Unix concept whose modern form has been a part of computing since the late 70's.
 You can read about in on Wikipedia but the gist is they are values that affect how processes run on your machine.

-When you open a Terminal, it launches a shell (the Z shell by default on macOS) which loads a set of configuration files containing default values and - more importantly - your custom settings.
-The latter are bound to be the cause of the different behaviour you're seeing between Alfred and the Terminal.
+When you open a Terminal, it launches an interactive shell (the Z shell by default on macOS) which loads a set of configuration files containing default values and - more importantly - your custom settings.
+The latter are bound to be the cause of the different behaviour you're seeing, as shells don't load these files when run from independent contexts such as Alfred.

 The most likely culprit will be PATH